 We woke up and resumed our hiking very early in the morning.
 It was dark outside.
 We were using torchlight and hiking in a group this time.
 After half an hour of hiking, we got separated from the group.
-There were some gruesome ninety degree climb.
-It was not very difficult, but had to be done carefully.
+There was some gruesome ninety-degree climb.
+It was not very difficult but had to be done carefully.
 I saw some ugly bases there, along with cables on top.
 Here is the thing I hated about the place.
 The cable car!
 Seriously?
 I am glad that places like Nepal did not implement one yet.
 It kind of ruins the wilderness of such a beautiful place.

 At the Peak of Mount Fansipan

 Finally, the moment arrived.
 I reached the top of the Indochinese peninsula which is often called the Roof of Indochina.
 However, I was not standing on top of a stone or grass or a mountain.
 It was a nice observation deck made of woods protected by a railing.
 Flag of Vietnam was proudly announcing its presence.
 There are multiple observation decks from where you can enjoy the panoramic view.
 Unfortunately, it was drizzling, and the fogs killed the visibility.
 We waited for the sunrise.
 Sadly, the sun never appeared.

 I roamed around to explore the area.
 There was almost no one there.
 Who wants to be there in such bitter weather?
 So we left after a while.
 I wanted to do a video when we were going through the stairs.
 You can see it from the top.
 The whistling sounds are from both the wind and me.
 It’s up to you to decide which is more prominent!